A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-The Quantum Approximate Optimization Algorithm (QAOA)~\citep{farhi2014quantum} is a famous quantum algorithms that defines an ansatz to generate approximate solutions to a given problems.
-It was initally proposed to solve combinatorial optimization problem, and then it was generalized as a standard ansatz~\citep{hadfield2019quantum,cerezo2020variational}.
+The \h{\textit{Quantum Approximate Optimization Algorithm}} (QAOA)~\citep{farhi2014quantum} is a famous \h{variational algorithm} that defines an ansatz to generate approximate solutions to a given \h{problem}.
+It was \h{initially} proposed to solve combinatorial optimization \h{problems}, and then it was generalized as a standard ansatz~\citep{hadfield2019quantum,cerezo2020variational}.
 QAOA finds the trial state by repeatedly applying unitary evolutions according to a two-terms Hamiltonian~\citep{farhi2014quantum}, namely, $\Ham_C$ and $\Ham_B$.
-The first one, encodes the classical cost function to be optimized and it is typically diagonal in the computational basis, while the second one is the mixing Hamiltonian which coherently moves the system through different configurations in the Hilbert space seeking for the ground state of $\Ham_C$.
+The first one encodes the classical cost function \h{$C(x)$} to be \h{minimized}, and it is typically diagonal in the computational basis. \h{In contrast,} the second one is the mixing Hamiltonian which coherently moves the system through different configurations in the Hilbert space seeking the ground state of $\Ham_C$.
 Typically, $\Ham_B$ is a global transverse field, i.e., $\Ham_B = -\sum_i\paull{x}{i}$.
 Thus, given the problem Hamiltonian $\Ham_C$, one can use QAOA to find its ground state by applying the evolution operator $\hat{U}$: